-After rigorous coursework and laboratory rotations during the first year, students pursue full-time research in a rich training environment that provides access to, and training on, a wide variety of state-of-the-art instrumentation: synchrotron radiation, NMR and fluorescence spectrometers, electron and light microscopes, high-performance computing, analytical ultracentrifugation, isothermal titration calorimetry, and more.
+After rigorous coursework and laboratory rotations during the first year, students pursue full-time research in a rich training environment that provides access to, and training on, a wide variety of state-of-the-art instrumentation: synchrotron radiation, NMR and fluorescence spectrometers, cryo-electron and advanced fluorescence microscopes, high-performance computing, analytical ultracentrifugation, isothermal titration calorimetry, and more.
 Instrumentation is housed in individual faculty labs or as part of core facilities like the Structural Biology Core, Macromolecular Biophysics Resource, and Live Cell Imaging Core.

 Message from the Program Chair